Broccoli on a cloth

 Although broccoli is good for you and very few people struggle with allergies due to eating it, you need to be aware of a few things.
 Broccoli also contains goitrogen, which can cause thyroid problems in individuals that are sensitive.

-Read More of My Articles Cantaloupe: Everything You Need to Know
+Read More of My Articles What Flowers to Plant in February (Zones 1-10)

 If you’re also taking blood thinners, you’ll want to talk with your doctor to make sure that the K1 vitamin that’s present, doesn’t cause problems with your blood thinner medication.